Igorjustate1sandwich/harvardCS50/readme.md

 * Lets users register and share their ideas with the world
 * YouTube Demonstration: https://youtu.be/lpNOZ6g3ohM

-# Learning with CS50 (Harvard Intro to Comp Sci 2019/2020)
-**This repo is where I began my programming journey.** I used Harvard CS50 (Introduction to Computer Science) as a means to jump into the programming world.
-* Completion status: Completed (Jan 2020) with certificate.

-## Repo Structure
-Repo consists of two "languages" folders and a "pset" folder.
-* The languages folders (C, Python) contain unorganized code and exercised related to CS50 that I completed for my own academic benefit.
-* Additionally, CS50 consisted of 22 mandatory problem sets (psets).
-You will find my solutions to these psets in the psets folder.
-* If you are a CS50 student please **do not** view the pset solutions.

 ## Topics Covered:
 * Languages (C, Python, HTML, JS)
 * Variables